silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 ```

 ### Migrating your content
-Once you've created the new project you can start migrating your posts over.
 I found that moving a few over at a time helped me with debugging.
 When I moved the entire post directory over I got lost with what needed to be updated.
-Once I figured out the issues on a couple posts (`pubDate` vs `date`, images and public directory) moving over the rest in bulk and editing them went a little quicker.
+Once I figured out the issues on a couple posts (`pubDate` vs. `date`, images and public directory) moving over the rest in bulk and editing them went a little quicker.

 I only worried about a theme after I migrated my content.
 I didn't want to get too invested until I was sure I could easily move my content.
 You'll need to either port your theme over or start from scratch, Astro includes a [number of themes](https://astro.build/themes/) you can use to get started.
 Because of the differences in querying, extending your markdown and more I decided to go this route.